$21.33-$26.42 hourly / $3,696.70-$4,579.58 monthly / $44,360.40-$54,954.96 annual

 May conduct Live Scan fingerprinting for new hires.

 Performs related duties as assigned.

 A Senior Office Assistant performs complex clerical duties, applies a thorough knowledge of a highly specialized office function while assisting in the daily operation of an assigned office or department, and exercises initiative and independent judgment in applying established practices to specific cases.
 Operating a keyboard and use of computer equipment are an integral aspect of the duties.

 An Office Assistant performs responsible clerical duties and exercises initiative and judgment in applying established practices.
 Operating a keyboard and use of computer equipment are an integral aspect of the duties.
 Some employees may be assigned to a multi-line telephone set station or a communications systems console to route a college’s or the District Office’s incoming and outgoing calls to the appropriate persons or offices.
-The class of Office Assistant (Confidential) is distinguished from the class of Office Assistant because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, the District’s employer-employee relations.
+The class of Office Assistant (Confidential) is distinguished from the class of Office Assistant because the employee, in the regular course of his or her duties, is required to have access to, or possess information relating to, the District’s employee and labor relations.

 An Administrative Aide applies a thorough knowledge of established procedures and policies in the areas of: budgeting, purchasing and contracts, personnel, payroll, the production of a college’s schedule of classes and catalog, and other centralized administrative activities for a major organizational unit.
 Proficiency in the methods, procedures, and policies utilized in the Los Angeles Community College District is of greater importance than a broad knowledge of the general principles and practices of office administration.
 May perform lead duties.
 Use of computers and advanced software applications is an integral aspect of the duties.

 Immediate supervision is received from a classified or academic supervisor.
 Work direction is provided to assigned clerical staff and student employees.

 Clerical practices and procedures

 Organization and use of records and files